 You, the patient, end up going to the emergency room for an issue caused by your medication.
-You get treated at the emergency room, but your case is severe enough that you end up in the hospital for a day or two.
-That accidental extra dose of one of your prescriptions ended with potentially thousands of dollars worth of medical bills.
+You get treated at the emergency room, but your case is severe enough that you have to be admitted to the hospital for a day or two.
+Just mistakenly taking an extra dose of one of your prescriptions ended with potentially thousands of dollars worth of medical bills.

 Adverse Drug Events (ADE)

-An ADE is when you have a reaction to a medicine or combination of medicines, which results in harm.
-This could be caused by things like accidentally taking an extra dose of one medicine or having a reaction from taking a certain combination of medicines.
+An ADE is when you have a reaction to a medicine or combination of medicines that result in harm.
+This could be caused by things like accidentally taking an extra dose of one medicine or having a reaction from taking multiple medications at the same time.

-Adults who are advanced in age have a higher risk of drug-interaction because people who live longer suffer from more chronic diseases.
-That leads to more drug therapy.
+Adults who are advanced in age have a higher risk of drug interaction because people who live longer suffer from more health conditions to manage, which leads to more drug therapy.

 An ADE could also be caused by non-adherence.
-That means it could be brought on by not taking your prescription as directed or continuing to take it after your doctor advises you to stop using it.
+That’s to say, it could be brought on by not taking your prescription as directed or continuing to take it after your doctor or pharmacist advises you to stop using it.

 Some medications can make you more prone to falling down, which is associated with injury and sometimes death in seniors.
 Studies show that as the number of medications a patient takes goes up, the risk of experiencing falls goes up, too.